Rurik19/YandexWikiBan/README.md

 ## What it does

-Removes Wikipedia pages from Yandex search results page.
+Removes Wikipedia links from Yandex search results page.

 - from result list itself
 - wikipedia article button